 The 2014 and 2015 alum treatments cost a total of approximately $250,000.
 The annual maintenance treatments and lake monitoring cost approximately $45,000 - $55,000 and are being jointly funded by the Lake Ketchum landowners and Snohomish County Surface Water Management.

-The original project planing and initial treatments were funded by was funded by:
+The original project planing and initial treatments were funded by:

 - Lake Ketchum area landowners

 - A grant from the Snohomish County Stillaguamish Clean Water District

 - A grant from the State of Washington's Department of Ecology